Christian Mentoring (PC720i)

 - Presentation: ‘Peter’s place in 2 Peter: some hermeneutical implications of the authorship debate’ presented at the International Meeting of the Society of Biblical Literature (Kings College, London, July 2011).

 - Presentation: ‘A reflection on the value of biblical theology for interpreting 2 Peter’ at Tyndale House Study Group (Cambridge, July 2011).

 David counts it a privilege to teach and preach God’s word in various settings.

 - The life and theology of the Apostle Peter, and the ways in which Peter helps us to appreciate Jesus.

 - The rich rewards of reading Scripture theologically.

-- The difficult but important topics of divine sovereignty alongside human sin, culpability, and judgment, and considering how to lovingly present these doctrines in a politically correct culture.
+- The difficult but important topics of divine sovereignty alongside human sin, culpability, and judgment, and considering how to lovingly present these doctrines.

 David and Ashleigh have three sons and a daughter.
 They like to get out of the house together to play or watch sport, finding pools or beaches, and meeting with their church and extended families.
 They count it a blessing to be living on campus among the SMBC community.